OpenWaterFoundation/owf-lib-viz-leaflet-js/Leaflet-Story/README.md

 An example of a story with multiple leaflet maps created from a JSON configuration file, geoJSON data, and the javascript file `js/map-files/leaflet-symbol.js` that creates the maps.

-HTMl code that creates the map:
+HTML code that creates the map:

 ````
 <div class="col-lg-8">